Cognitive Hierarchy in Day-to-day Network Flow Dynamics: CH-Logit Dynamic

-{ A significantly large $\hat{\theta}$ can be interpreted as a scenario where higher-step travelers anticipate that lower-step travelers will strongly favor yesterday's shortest path.
-This situation closely resembles the case of a large $\hat{\gamma}$ in the CH-NTP model.
-In both cases, higher-step travelers are making an extreme prediction about the responsiveness of lower-step travelers to cost differences. }
+A significantly large $\hat{\theta}$ can be interpreted as higher-step travelers anticipating that lower-step travelers will strongly favor yesterday's shortest path.
+This situation bears similarities to the case of a large $\hat{\gamma}$ in the CH-NTP model.
+In both cases, higher-step travelers are making an extreme prediction about the responsiveness of lower-step travelers to cost differences.